johannesstroebele91/mongodb-library/6_aggregation/aggregation.md

 - `$match` is the equivalent of the filter argument of the `find()` method
 - steps can be combined
 - steps can be reused
+- steps can be repeated (multiple e.g. `$project` stage are possible)
+  - so the data for the subsequent steps needs to be
+  - passed from the previous step to the next one
 - aggregation does not fetch alle the data from the database
   - so it is like the `find()` method+
   - which can be filtered